bkthomps/Ajedrez/README.md

 same player to move, the same en-passant possibility, and the same castling rights
 4. Fifty move rule (draw) - fifty moves have passed without a pawn advancing or a piece being captured
-5. Insufficient mating material (draw) - there is not enough mating material to force a checkmate, this occurs when it is a lone kng against a long king, king and knight, or king and bishop
+5. Insufficient mating material (draw) - there is not enough mating material to force a checkmate, this occurs when it is a lone king against a long king, king and knight, or king and bishop